zombie-einstein/zombie-einstein.github.io/_posts/2022-12-29-probabilistic_ca_2.md

 runs the CA for a fixed number of steps and evaluates $L(S_{t})$" %}

-The change in loss, and gradients show some interesting behaviour (as shown below), training slows before quickly converging after ~20,000 steps which is also reflected in the gradients of the individual rule components $R_{j}$
+The change in loss, and gradients show some interesting behaviour (as shown below), training slows initially, before quickly converging after ~20,000 steps which is also reflected in the gradients of the individual rule components $R_{j}$

 {% include image.html
 url="/assets/prob_ca_2/loss_and_gradients.png"
-description="Time series generated by CA rules over the course of the training process, starting from a completely random initial ruleset.
-Each iteration runs the CA for a fixed number of steps and evaluates $L(S_{t})$" %}
+description="MSE and gradients of rule components over the course of training." %}

-## Conclusion
+## Conclusion & Next Steps

+The combination of a proper log probability implementation and JAXs ability to differentiate (plus performance gain from JAX) turned out really nicely.

+It'd now be nice to take this and see if optimisation can be used to find interesting probabilistic CA rules.
+From initial experimentation the hard part of this was designing a good loss function.
+The example here relies on having a known target, but what aggregate loss function will generate interesting CA rules?
+I suspect some interesting entropy measure, but need to do more work on what this might look like.

+One are where this might be fruitful is for larger state spaces.
+The space of binary states is small enough to explore manually, but three states already becomes a much bigger space, being able to search this space effectively using gradient based methods may be an intersting result.